Yellowspotted trevally: Taxonomy and naming

 The yellowspotted trevally is classified within the genus Carangoides, a group of fish commonly known as jacks and trevallies.
 Carangoides falls into the jack and horse mackerel family Carangidae, the Carangidae are part of the order Carangiformes.

 The species was first described by the naturalist Peter Forsskål in 1775 based on the holotype specimen taken from the waters of the Red Sea.
 He named the species Scomber fulvoguttatus relating the species to the true mackerels as during this period the family Carangidae had yet to be established.
 The species was later transferred to Caranx and then to Carangoides, where it has remained.
-The species was independently renamed a number of times, the first as Tarrum emburyi by Gilbert Percy Whitley, a name which was commonly used and later transferred into Caranx and Carangoides.
-Some 15 years later, Whitley again assigned the fish to a new species and genus name, Ferdauia claeszooni, but this genus was soon synonymised with Carangoides, and this name, as well as Tarrum emburyi, was shown to be a junior synonym of Carangoides fulvoguttatus.
-The common name 'tarrum' is still used in Australia for the fish, but is also widely misapplied to similar species.
+The species was independently renamed a number of times, the first as Turrum emburyi by Gilbert Percy Whitley, a name which was commonly used and later transferred into Caranx and Carangoides.
+Some 15 years later, Whitley again assigned the fish to a new species and genus name, Ferdauia claeszooni, but this genus was soon synonymised with Carangoides, and this name, as well as Turrum emburyi, was shown to be a junior synonym of Carangoides fulvoguttatus.
+The common name 'turrum' is still used in Australia for the fish, but is also widely misapplied to similar species.